unswexplains/unswexplains.github.io/4a4307cafd0a/content.md

   });
 </script>

 Unless you know what you're doing, you should resist this temptation.
 Determining whether one variable causes another is yet another specialised skill that can easily be done badly (and often is).
-Don't draw causal conclusions from your data, unless you've had the proper training, and use it well.
+Don't draw causal conclusions from your data, unless you've had the proper training, and use that training well.

-Again, it's okay to use any relationship you might find to raise the *possibility* that one variable causes the other, which might be worth further investigation.
+Again, it's okay to use a relationship to raise the *possibility* that one variable causes another, and to suggest further investigation.
 Just don't conclude that it does.